datanav/docs/technical/wix-hubspot.rst

 Wix.com Members to HubSpot Contact
 ----------------------------------
-Before any synchronization can take place, a link between a Wix.com Members and a HubSpot Contact must be established.
+Every Wix.com Members will be synchronized with a HubSpot Contact.

+If a matching HubSpot Contact already exists, the Wix.com Members will be merged with the existing one.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

 A Wix.com Members will merge with a HubSpot Contact if one of the following property combinations match: